SMALL AND MEDIUM ENTREPRENEURS

 Britt and its Britt Shop division support our artisans with training programs and craft fair sponsorships.
 Though our company, many small and medium-sized Costa Rican craftsmen and women export their products to many countries abroad.

-- Britt has provided support and training for such respected artisan groups as the Artisans Cooperative of Heredia and the Costa Rica Creative Association.
+- Britt has provided support and training for such respected artisan groups as the Costa Rica Creative Association.
 We also help some of the country’s well-known artisans promote their artwork.

 - Since 1997 we’ve worked with the Ministry of Economy, Industry and Commerce (MEIC) to carry out the Artisan Improvement Program.
 The effort has helped a group of artisans improve their products using design suggestions and guidance from university-level Industrial Design students.